 - Beat in the egg, vanilla, salt, and cinnamon.
 Fold in the flour, and then the zucchini and nuts.
 Mix just until well blended, don't over-mix.

-- Turn the batter into a greased 9x9 square baking pan.
-I line mine with parchment with long ends so I can lift it out later for neater cutting, but that's optional.
+- Turn the batter into your prepared pan.
 Smooth it out so the surface is flat.

 - Bake for about 30 minutes until a toothpick inserted in the center comes out without wet batter clinging to it.
 Don't over bake these.